Last Updated: Apr 25, 2019

 PAMED provides answers to FAQs

-Effective June 1, 2019, IBC will follow Centers for Medicare and Medicaid Services (CMS) guidelines for “incident to” billing.
+Effective June 1, 2019, IBC is following the Centers for Medicare and Medicaid Services (CMS) guidelines for “incident to” billing.
 IBC’s new reimbursement policy is as follows:

 - “Incident to” services (i.e., services performed by a CRNP or PA in an outpatient setting under the direct supervision of a supervising physician) will be paid at 100 percent of the standard physician fee schedule, subject to the terms and conditions of the participation agreement.
 The supervising physician should bill using their own National Provider Identifier (NPI) number and report modifier SA.